pramana15co-stack/Automated-lead-capture/QUICK_SETUP_CHECKLIST.md

 OWNER_EMAIL=pramana15.co@gmail.com
 ```

+⚠️ **IMPORTANT:** Never paste real credentials in this file!
+I'll guide you to add them securely to Vercel.

 **Option 2: I'll Guide You to Add Directly to Vercel**
 Tell me when you're ready, and I'll give you exact step-by-step instructions.